A pedestrianised Georgian street with lamp posts and floral displays down its centre bordered by trendy 3-storey houses and shops bult of Bath stone

 • Small Cottages

-A cottagw window and French ?Doors are semi hidden by a flowering mass of climbing roses.
+A cottage window and French doors are semi-hidden by a flowering mass of climbing roses.

 Sleeps